ImranHossain00/Final_Project/README.md

     </ul>

-##Use cases and features:
+## Use cases and features:

 <ul>
     <li>
          <b>User Registration and Login:</b> The platform will provide a secure and user-friendly registration process, allowing students to create accounts and log in with authentication measures to ensure a personalized and secure experience.
     </li>
 </br>
     <li>
-        <b>Product Buy:</b> .
+        <b>Product Buy:</b>
     </li>
 <br>
     <li>